jerela/OpenSimLive/README.md

 Step by step instructions on how to install this project.

+#### Windows (64-bit)

+1. Download and unzip the package to a directory on your hard drive.
+2. Open CMake and select that directory as the source code directory.
+- Put YourFilePath/YourSourceCodeFolder-build or whatever else you want as the build folder and allow CMake to create a new folder when prompted.
+- Select x64 as the generator when prompted.
+- Select **Configure**.
+CMake variables and their values should now be displayed.
+If any of them are not found, you can manually type in folders.
+An example file path of each is as follows:
+   - INCLUDE_CLASSES_PATH:      C:/Users/YourUserHere/Documents/OpenSimLive/Classes
+   - MTSDK_PATH:                C:/Program Files/Xsens/MT Software Suite 4.6/MT SDK/x64/include
+   - MT_LIB_PATH:               C:/Program Files/Xsens/MT Software Suite 4.6/MT SDK/x64/lib
+   - OPENSIM_INCLUDE_PATH:      C:/OpenSim 4.1/sdk/include/OpenSim
+   - OPENSIM_INCLUDE_PATH_TWO:  C:/OpenSim 4.1/sdk/include
+   - OPENSIM_LIB_PATH:          C:/OpenSim 4.1/sdk/lib
+   - SIMBODY_INCLUDE_PATH:      C:/OpenSim 4.1/sdk/Simbody/include
+   - SIMBODY_LIB_PATH:          C:/OpenSim 4.1/sdk/Simbody/lib
+   - VICONSDK_LIB:              C:/Program Files/Vicon/DataStream SDK/Win64/CPP/ViconDataStreamSDK_CPP.lib
+   - VICONSDK_PATH:             C:/Program Files/Vicon/DataStream SDK/Win64/CPP
+- The two last entries are not required for IMU IK calculations.
+- Finally, select **Generate**.
+3. Open Visual Studio.
+Open the solution you just generated in the build directory.
+Run BUILD ALL.
+Visual Studio should now create the required executable(s) in a subdirectory in the build directory.
+4. Move **xsensdeviceapi64.dll** and **xstypes64.dll** from .../Xsens/MT Software Suite 4.6/MT SDK/x64/lib to the directory where the executable XsensReader is.
+5. Go to .../OpenSimLive/Config and make sure the .xml files are pointing to the right files.
+6. Run **XsensReader.exe**.

 ### Running the tests

 Instructions on how to run the automated tests for this project.